These are instructions for enrollment as a certified supplier in the Medicare ASC program.

 - National Fire Protection Association (NFPA)

-- Part 416 of the Code of Federal Regulations 42 CFR Part 416
+- 42 CFR Part 416 of the Code of Federal Regulations

 - ASC's-Citations and Descriptions - State Operations Manual Chapter 2. - on the left side select Bookmarks, then scroll down to 2210- ASCs

-- Office for Civil Rights forms; Hard copies or complete/submit On line:
+- Office for Civil Rights forms; Complete/Submit Online: